FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: Experiments

+The RIPPER system is another rule-induction algorithm that generates formulas in conjunctive normal form as an explanation of the model.
+As Table \ref{tbl:ripper} shows, FOLD-R++ system's performance is comparable to RIPPER, however, it significantly outperforms RIPPER on large datasets (Rain in Australia [taken from Kaggle], Adult Census Income, Credit Card Approval).
+FOLD-R++ generates much smaller numbers of rules for these large datasets.

-The XGBoost Classifier employs decision tree ensemble method for classification task and provides quite decent performance.
-FOLD-R++ almost always spends less time to finish learning compared to XGBoost classifier, especially for the large dataset Adult income census.
-For most of the datasets, FOLD-R++ can achieve equivalent scores.
-FOLD-R++ achieves much higher scores on ecoli and sonar datasets.
-For the credit card dataset, the baseline XGBoost model failed training due to 32 GB memory limitation, but FOLD-R++ still finished training quite efficiently.
+Performance of the XGBoost system and FOLD-R++ is compared in table \ref{tbl:accuracies}.
+The XGBoost Classifier employs a decision tree ensemble method for classification tasks and provides quite good performance.
+FOLD-R++ almost always spends less time to finish learning compared to XGBoost classifier, especially for the (large) Adult income census dataset where numerical features have many unique values.
+For most datasets, FOLD-R++ can achieve equivalent scores.
+FOLD-R++ achieves higher scores on ecoli dataset.
+For the credit card dataset, the baseline XGBoost model failed training due to 32 GB memory limitation, but FOLD-R++ performed well.